Research in Teacher Education: History

 Research in Teacher Education was launched in April 2011.
 Originally the journal was called "Research in Secondary Teacher Education (RiSTE)".
 The editorial board consists of editor Gerry Czerniawski (who is also a council member of the International Forum for Teacher Educator Development), assistant editor Caroline Brennan, online periodical editor David G. Wells and book reviews editor David Morris.
 All four are teacher educators at the University of East London.
 The journal's primary goal is to nurture and publish work on teacher education from many subject disciplines and pedagogical methodology.

-It also publishes work by highly prolific guest writers including Professors Meg Maguire (King's College, London), Graham Welch, Stephen Ball (both Institute of Education, University of London) and Jim O'Brien (University of Edinburgh).
+It also publishes work by guest writers including Professors Meg Maguire (King's College, London), Graham Welch, Stephen Ball (both Institute of Education, University of London) and Jim O'Brien (University of Edinburgh).
 The journal is supported by appropriate subject associations and professional bodies and can be found linked to the Teacher Education Advancement Network (TEAN) website, for example.

 In October 2012 RiSTE became RiTE (Research in Teacher Education); incorporating articles, writing and research from primary and post compulsory education & training, teacher educators, too.

 The latter months of 2012 has also seen the journal grow into the next phase of its development by securing an international advisory board.
 This board is made up of prominent international researchers in teacher education from universities in Australia, Canada, Israel, Germany and Norway as well as the UK; and will add an intercontinental input in future RiTE editions alongside UK teacher education focused articles.